IsanaVekslerLublinsky/OffRisk-ui/README.md

 ### Output section

-For both **gRNA input page** and **Off-target page** the output section, after the search tools finished running a tables containing information about the off-targets will be present bellow.</br>
+For both the **gRNA input page** and the **Off-target page**, once the search tools have completed their operation, tables containing information regarding the off-targets will be displayed below.</br>
-*Examples of the output can be found in the example folder on this repository.*
+*Sample output instances are accessible within the example folder within this repository for reference.*

 #### FlashFry Score Summary